hanton/CopyIssue-Xcode-Plugin/README.md

 ## TODO
-- Add 'Copy Issue' to right click's context menu
+- Add 'Copy Issue' to right click's context menu in the editor